jonathanstark/HueCP/readme.md

 If you're downloading and trying out the code here, simply set it up on your web server (local or remote) and point your browser at it, then follow the directions when prompted.

+**Note:** You still need to browse to the control panel from a device that's connected to your local network in order for the app to communicate with the Hue base station, even if the code is hosted elsewhere.